 2. Final Resource Request Summary: When the program planning and review form is online - the section below will automatically fill in with your responses from each section.
 Note: If you are requesting resources this year, these items have to be included in your current program review.
 If you want the college to understand your full range of need, then list every current and upcoming resource need in each section above.
 Resource Purpose Rationale Estimated Cost 1 FTEF Increase student success and increase number of sections and courses The annual growth is 7% year over year.
 It is becoming too difficult to hire and retain qualified PT faculty.
-This will permit continued growth. \$100,000 Equipment Used in labs for student learning.
-New equipment is required to teach the new disciplines as well as stay current with 4 year colleges \$100,000 hopefully funded by grants & PSEC Counselors, career counselor and outreach counselor dedicated to Provide knowledgeable counseling and advice Students need recruited to come to FH for STEM, to be placed (assessed) correctly, given schedules that will Reorganization and some training

-PSME to students. permit they to be successful in the minimum amount of time, and have multiple options when leaving FH.
-PSME Graduate Students Assist students Students need experienced help in understanding chemistry.
-They will also support booster classes and gateway testing in PSME Center. \$15,000/year Release time Develop additional courses and modify existing labs to be "green" How we teach chemistry is changing to be more environmental and hands-on.
-PT faculty need to be trained and mentored .3333 load per year + \$5K for PT stipends Consultant Develop HAZMAT training material for FT and PT faculty This is an ongoing issue.
-Chemistry has done well in inspections but many issues still remain.
-Need training of FT and material for PT that can be used for new faculty and recertified once per year. \$10,000 Supervising Administrator Signature Completion Date
+This will permit continued growth. \$100,000 Equipment Used in classrooms for student learning.
+New equipment is required to teach the new disciplines as well as stay current with 4 year colleges \$100,000 hopefully funded by grants & PSEC Counselors, career counselor and outreach counselor dedicated to PSME Provide knowledgeable counseling and advice to students.
+Students need recruited to come to FH for STEM, to be placed (assessed) correctly, given schedules that will permit they to be successful in the minimum amount of time, and have multiple options when leaving FH.
+Reorganization and some training PSME Graduate Students Assist students Students need experienced help in understanding physics.
+They will also support booster classes and gateway testing in PSME Center. \$15,000/year Release time Develop additional courses and modify existing labs How we teach physics is changing to be more environmental and hands-on.
+PT faculty need to be trained and mentored .3333 load per year + \$5K for PT stipends Student Stipends For pass the torch Support Physics show Having students engage promotes student success. \$6,000